-This paper is the third revision of the ASCCC paper on equivalency adopted by the delegates to the plenary session in 1989.
+THIS PAPER IS THE THIRD REVISION of the Academic Senate for California Community Colleges' (ASCCC) paper on equivalency adopted by the delegates to the plenary session in 1989.
 The original paper was intended to help local academic senates develop policies and procedures in response to Education Code §87359, which requires that each district's governing board and academic senate jointly develop an equivalency policy.
 This revision was called for by resolution in Fall 2014 and adds new considerations and content called for by faculty subsequent to the 2006 version.
 The Fall 2014 Resolution 10.01 states,